Michael-MD/gbEmu/README.md

 ## Features

 - **Easy-to-Understand Code**: The emulator is designed with clarity in mind, with extensive comments throughout the codebase to explain its functionality.
-- **Efficient**: Consumes very low memory through the use of things like bitfields and can run at very high FPS.
 - **Controller Support**: Supports xbox and PS controller as well as keyboard, click [here](#controls) for mapping.

 ## Controls